 Complaint Process for Out-of-State (Distance Learning) Students

 San Juan College desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
 Students residing outside of the State of New Mexico while attending San Juan College who desire to resolve a grievance should follow the College’s established appeals procedures outlined in the Academic Catalog.
 However, if an issue cannot be resolved internally, you may file a complaint with your State.
-The Student Complaints Contact Information for Individual States (www.sanjuancollege.edu/studentcomplaints) provides phone numbers, emails and/or links to state education agencies.
+The New Mexico Higher Education Department (https://hed.state.nm.us/students-parents/student-complaints) has instructions for filing a student compaint about an instution registered in New Mexico.
 San Juan College is accredited by the Higher Learning Commission.

 Please see the Student Handbook (http://www.sanjuancollege.edu/studenthandbook) for further guidelines regarding complaints.